 The EMT program conducts all levels of courses according to the National Training Course Curriculum as recommended by the U.S. Department of Transportation and is approved by the Texas and Arkansas Health Departments.
-The Emergency Medical Technology Program offer applicants the option of pursuing a certificate at the paramedic level, or an Associate Degree in Emergency Medical Technology.
+The Emergency Medical Technology Program offers applicants the option of pursuing an occupational skills award and a certificate at the paramedic level, or an Associate Degree in Emergency Medical Technology.
 Clinical experience, including ambulance and hospital, is individualized.